Receiz / FAQ

 Every handoff stays append-only, so you can prove who held what, when, and under which accepted terms.

-Premium gives you two strong proofs in one system: creator-proof (you authored the original) and receiver-signoff (the other party acknowledged that exact original).
+Authorship gives you two strong proofs in one system: creator-proof (you authored the original) and receiver-signoff (the other party acknowledged that exact original).
 Custody links both into one append-only continuity record.
-Choose your industry and role to see practical workflows for freelancers, operators, and business owners.
+Choose a workflow track and role to see how it applies across broad categories of work.

-In Freelancers & Business Owners, work and payments move fast.
+In Client Services & Owner-Led Teams, work and payments move fast.
 This keeps one clear record of who made the original, who received it, and who approved it.

 Freelancer can use this to cut arguments, speed up approvals, and get paid faster.